 10 Best Child and Baby Bike Seats

-When buying a child or baby bike seat, there’s a lot to consider, and you have to make sure the seat fits your child and your bike!
-We have personally tested over 30 different child bike seats with our own kids to help you find the best.
-Our list wasn’t complied via Google search, but rather fine-tuned and carefully crafted after years of product testing.
+When buying a child or baby bike seat, you have to make sure the seat fits your child and your bike!
+We have personally tested over 60 child bike seats with our own kids to help you find the seat that will work best for your situation.
+This list was fine-tuned and carefully crafted after 14 years of product testing.

-From mounting style (front vs back) to age range (babies to preschoolers), you are sure to find a seat on this list that works best for you!
+From mounting style (front vs back, frame vs rack) to age range (babies to preschoolers), we cover all the possible options you need to consider.
 If you’re looking for a baby bike seat for an infant, be cautious.
 In addition to other safety concerns, a baby needs to have sufficient neck strength to hold up their head while wearing a helmet.
 We recommend waiting until 12 months old.

 mom riding with the hamax caress rack mounted child bike seat